 Brands can develop mini programs for WeChat that allows clients to make orders or allow explore the company’s distribution channels and products.

-Weibo is a very popular, open public social network similar to Twitter that is extremely popular.
+Weibo is an open public social network similar to Twitter that is extremely popular.
 It has more than 500 million monthly active users.

 After getting a verified official brand account, B2B brands can post content and work with KOLs and KOCs on the platform.
 Brands must still deliver high-quality, professional, useful content that’s also engaging, interactive and connected to trending topics and special occasions to get any notice on this fast-moving app.